drsdrs/nosound/README.md

 use "prgManagerUI" to start program selection screen

-Source file "main.c" in the PRG folder are watched and compiled on change.
+Source file "main.c" in the PRG sub-folder are watched and compiled on change.

 ## How to use